hershel-theodore-layton/sgml-stream/docs/what-element-type-do-i-need.md

 The `RootElement` base class should not be used when you want to compose your result from other tags / `Streamable`s. `RootElement` deals with `SnippetStream` directly.
 Direct access to `SnippetStream` is like wielding a chainsaw.
 You can make beautiful art with it (search for _Chainsaw art_), but inexperienced users might hurt themselves or others. `SnippetStream->addSafeSGML(string $sgml): void` should be avoided in almost all cases.
 This powerful tool is as close as you will get to writing directly to the network. **There is no filtering or escaping between you and the network when you call this method.** If you really do need it, skip this chapter.

-Sgml-stream offers four useful base classes built-in.
+Sgml-stream offers five useful base classes built-in.
 These should suffice for most uses.
-There are however other useful concepts out there that are not touched on by these four.
+There are however other useful concepts out there that are not touched on by these five.
 If you want to use such a concept, you can write your own base class.
 The built-in base classes are:

+ - `DissolvableUserElement`
  - `SimpleUserElement`
  - `SimpleUserElementWithWritableFlow`
  - `AsynchronousUserElement`
  - `AsynchronousUserElementWithWritableFlow`

+`DissolvableUserElement` is the fastest base class meant for creating cheap wrapping elements that do not depend on the state in the `Flow`.
+This element type dissolves as soon as it is added to a stream and appends the return value of `->compose()` immediately.
+This reduces the amount of tiny objects and strings that need to be created to render your tree.
+The logic in `->compose()` runs before any async work starts.
+So if you method takes a long time, it might be beneficial to use a `SimpleUserElement` instead, since this code will start running whilst your async work has been dispatched.
+Switching to and from this element type causes an observable behavior difference if you depended on the order in which `->compose()` methods executed.
+If your element is not pure (rendering it has a side effect or it reads from a global), do not use this type.

-`SimpleUserElement` should be your default base class.
-It has the highest performance out of the four offered here.
+`SimpleUserElement` should be your default base class if you depend on the state in the `Flow`.
 You compose your result in `->compose(Flow $flow): Streamable` and return the result.
 You can read any value from you parent scopes on the `Flow`.
 Your own scope is read-only and empty.
 Sgml-stream does not expect you to write to your `Flow`. **DO NOT, I REPEAT, DO NOT** cast your `Flow` to a `WritableFlow`. `$flow as WritableFlow->assignVariable(...)` is NOT okay.
 If you need to assign variables or declare constants, use `SimpleUserElementWithWritableFlow`.

 `SimpleUserElementWithWritableFlow` is identical in every way to `SimpleUserElement`, but it gives you a `WritableFlow`.
 Behind the scenes, we make a copy of your parent scope before your `->compose()` method is called.
 If you don't write to your `Flow`, see `SimpleUserElement`.